- You’re at least 18 years old, and no older than 27.

 You can live at Startblok for a maximum of five years.
-After these five years your place is awarded to a new generation of residents, so they can also have a chance to contribute to the Startblok community and gain knowledge and experience!
+After these five years your place is passed on to a new generation of residents, so they can also have a chance to contribute to the Startblok community and gain knowledge and experience!

 There is no minimum stay.
 This means you can resign your rental contract at any time, taken into account the notice period.

 The service costs include heating, electricity, water and internet.

 Yes.
 At the start of the rental period you pay one additional month of rent (without service costs), which will be your security deposit.
 When you move out of Startblok and leave your living space undamaged, the security deposit will be returned to you (no interest will be calculated).

 When signing your rental agreement, you will have to pay an one-time administration fee of €41,-.

 When you rent a studio you will also have to contribute to the city tax for sewage purification and waste removal.
 It is possible to apply for exemption from these costs if you have a low income status, but you will need to arrange this yourself.
 Instructions on this process are provided in the letter you’ll receive with your first taxation bill from the municipality.

 When you live in one of the apartments and rent a room, sewage and waste removal costs are included in the service costs and therefore the rental agency (De Key) will arrange any exemption you’re entitled to.

 This is possible if you meet the requirements for subletting your room and report, in advance, to the office.
-You can do this by making a request to the administration manager via e-mail and you are responsible for finding a suitable subtenant.
+You can do this by making a request to the administration manager via email and you are responsible for finding a suitable subtenant.
 After you’ve made your request, an interview will take place between the keeper of administration (beheerder administratie), the tenant and the future subtenant.
-Your request always needs to be approved beforehand, because the subtenant also needs to support the principles and concept of Startblok.
+Your request always needs to be approved beforehand, because the subletter also needs to support the principles and concept of Startblok.

 Yes, your rental agreement prescribes that it is obligatory to get this insurance.